cknitin/AI/README.md

 AI is software that imitates human behaviors and capabilities.

 # Machine learning
-foundation for an AI system, and is the way we "teach" a computer model to make predictions and draw conclusions from data.
+foundation for an AI system, and is the way we 'teach' a computer model to make predictions and draw conclusions from data.

   ## ML using azure
   - A non-experts can quickly create an effective machine learning model from data.